Application deadline: Mid-February 16, 2016 (specific date TBD)

 Apply online through Scholarships@UW–Madison.
 (Application available in December.)

-- Find Scholarships@UW–Madison and click on the “Enter Scholarships@UW–Madison” link.
-This is a new resource developed to help students find department, school/college and campus-wide scholarship opportunities.
+1. Log on to Scholarships@UW–Madison and click on the “Visit My Scholarships” link.
 After logging-in and answering a few yes/no questions, you will be presented with links to applications for scholarships for which you are eligible, with open application cycles.
 You may want to check the site frequently to see what new opportunities are available.
-If you do not see the Hilldale/Holstrom application in your list, and you believe you meet the eligibility requirements, please contact the UAA Office (firstname.lastname@example.org, 265-2428).
+If you do not see the Hilldale/Holstrom application on your list, and you believe you meet the eligibility requirements, please contact the UAA Office (firstname.lastname@example.org, 265-2428).

 The Hilldale/Holstrom Application

 - Project proposal of no more than five double-spaced pages with at least 1 inch margins, and no smaller than 11pt font.
 The abstract and references are included in the 5-page limit, and the proposal should follow disciplinary guidelines.
 If you are uncertain about how to format your proposal, talk to your project advisor.
 All proposals should contain the following: